Cyb3rV1c/ThreadVeil/README.md

 **[+] Remote Thread Hijacking** Technique where an external process takes control of a suspended thread in a target process to execute malicious code

+**[+] Anti-Debugging/Anti-Sandboxing**: Validates environnement first , won't execute if there is no internet or if specific processes are running in the background.

 # Getting Started